 Is regression testing the same as UAT?

 No, regression testing and User Acceptance Testing (UAT) are different.
-Developers perform regression testing in-house by developers to verify new features and ensure existing functionalities remain stable.
+Regression testing is performed in-house by developers and QA engineers to verify new features and ensure existing functionalities remain stable.
 UAT involves end-users testing the software in real-world scenarios to validate if it meets the intended requirements.

 What is the difference between regression testing and regular testing?